 St. Catherine’s is pleased to offer girls a number of different committees through which they can use their voice and air their views, and work together on student-led projects.

 In the Senior School, each committee is led by Sixth Form pupils, and includes representatives from all year groups.
 The committees work to develop a strong sense of moral awareness as well as providing opportunities to give back to the wider community.

 At St Catherine’s we are committed to encouraging our pupils to understand their role as people of service and charity, both at school, and in the wider world.
 This is very much linked to our mission statement and our focus on helping each pupil to develop her sense of responsibility for others.
 Weekly assemblies allow tutor groups to present on key themes, to consider values, and to reflect on the ways we are called to look after each other.

 We feel that it is important that the girls take ownership of their charitable endeavours, choosing causes which reflect their own areas of interest.
 Therefore, choosing the charities which we will support is done by our student-led Charities Committee.
 Each year, the girls choose three charities – one local, one national and one international.
 They then plan and organise a programme of exciting events to raise money for these causes.

-In 2019, St Catherine’s launched its first ever pupil magazine, giving a voice to girls across the school and a chance to write about their wide range of interests and opinions.
+St Catherine’s magazine gives a voice to girls across the school and a chance to write about their wide range of interests and opinions.
 The Magazine Committee is responsible for producing a bi-annual edition by submitting articles as well as encouraging peers to write from the heart.
 The magazine offers parents and pupils a chance to read about the political and social views of the girls at St Catherine’s, as well as seeing the enormous talent that is present within the community from writers to artists to photographers.
 Throughout the year, pupils also regularly write for school newsletters – celebrating their achievements and school events.